• Skip to content

 International orientation is made up of:

-• pre-arrival online sessions to help you prepare for your time in the UK
+• pre-arrival online sessions to help you prepare for moving to the UK

-• book your place at our in-person orientation programme before the start of term
+• an in-person orientation programme before the start of term.

 So, whenever you are starting your course, we will be ready to welcome you!